Western PA's #1 for Roofing & Interiors

 1. Determine The Type Of Roof You Have

-When it comes to roofing nails, you need to make sure you’re using the right ones for your roof.
+When it comes to roofing nails, you need to make sure you're using the right ones for your roof.
 Different types of roofs call for different types of nails, and the right ones will ensure a durable, secure installation.
-For instance, if you have asphalt roofing shingles, you’ll need a different type of nail to install them than if you have wood shakes.
-It’s essential to choose nails that are compatible with your roofing material to avoid any issues down the line.
+For instance, if you have asphalt roofing shingles, you'll need a different type of nail to install them than if you have wood shakes.
+It's essential to choose nails that are compatible with your roofing material to avoid any issues down the line.
+Make sure to use the right nails for the type of roof you’re planning to install.
+Not only will it compromise the stability and longevity of your roof, but it could also void any warranties or guarantees on roofing materials such as asphalt roof shingles.

 2. Consider The Size Of The Nail